realfolkcode/GraphDiffusionAnomaly/README.md

 - `pip install -r requirements.txt`

 ## Usage
-`python run_benchmark.py` trains GDSS with random hyperparameters on a chosen dataset, runs inference with our methods, and repeats this pipeline 20 times
+`python run_benchmark.py` trains GDSS with random hyperparameters on a chosen dataset, runs inference with our methods, and repeats this pipeline 20 times.
+The result of inference is a `.npy` file with intermediate calculations.

 Arguments:
 - `--config` (path to a dataset config)
 - `--exp_name` (the name of the experiment/checkpoints)